Here are my 36 tips on how to get things done with a baby – how to do housework/ cook/ run errands/ exercise and more.

-Stick to a routine
+Create a routine

 A few days can go by without you even realizing that you haven’t gotten out of the house, much more taken a shower, when you have a newborn!

-Avoid that by having some structure to your day.
+You can avoid that by having some structure to your day.
 Create a routine or a schedule for you and your little one.

 Not only will a routine help your baby feel safe and secure, you’ll also be able to manage your time, feel in control and improve your productivity.
 Check out how to implement the Eat Play Sleep Baby Routine here.

 Wear your baby